clarkgrubb/oksql/README.md

 ## To Do ##

+* set fieldsep as tab
+* use tilde in file name for \o
 * (DONE) use optparse and process arguments like psql does
 * (DONE) format the output of a select like psql does
 * (DONE) don't exit upon SQL errors